top of page

 Linda Spiller | Portfolio

-• Project: Portfolio sample
+• Project 2: Portfolio sample

-• Role: Technical Writer and Technical Editor
+• Role: Technical Writer

 • Format: PDF

-This was a portfolio project I created while pivoting from the legal field back to technical writing and technical editing.
+This was an earlier portfolio project I created while pivoting from the legal field back to technical writing and technical editing.
 I had previously written software release notes that were shipped with product disks.
 I wanted to write a modern version for a mobile or website app that would be suitable for a consumer-based app used by users with a wide range of technical abilities.
 After researching best practices and reviewing popular release notes, I wrote this sample set of release notes for a fictitious company.
 (The fictitious software product was based on ideas from real products and a list of the most frequently requested features from antenna users in several online forums.)
 I used CodePen, StackEdit, and Draw.io to create this sample.

 Release notes portfolio sample